c1t4r/HPC-Container-HOWTOs/docs/INSTALL.md

 Once the installation procedure for a certain container has somewhat matured it is useful to create a bootstrap file because it dramatically simplifies the rebuilding process for a custom container especially for end users.

-This is a bootstrap definition file for the previous gromacs container:
+This is a bootstrap definition file for a gromacs container:

     cat << EOF > gromacs_ubuntu.def
     BootStrap: docker